 Isle of Man patients affected as GPs learn new skills

-Patients in the Isle of Man will face a reduced service later as the island's GPs meet for a quarterly educational and training programme.
+Patients in the Isle of Man will face a reduced service for the day as the island's GPs meet for their second educational and training programme.

-Dr Alex Allinson said: "The training will mean GPs can deliver a more comprehensive service to patients".
+Dr Alex Allinson said the training would mean GPs can deliver a more comprehensive service to patients.

-The Department of Health said a "reduced service" will be available to patients across the island.
+The Department of Health said a reduced service would be in place.

-The Department of Health said three locums based at surgeries in Douglas, the south and the north will deal with any urgent problems.
+The Department of Health said three locums based at surgeries in Douglas, the south and the north would deal with urgent problems.

-Urgent appointments and home visits will still be available but in the event of a life-threatening illness it is recommended that the emergency services are contacted by dialling 999.
+In the event of a life-threatening illness it is recommended that the emergency services are contacted on 999.